Think of all the questions your sales team is typically asked during the first sales appointment. How many are usually the same?

 This could be for a number of reasons which I’ll specify below, but for now, come to a consensus on the true top 7-10 questions.

 At this point, you may be asking yourself “how exactly should I prioritize a list that could be quite lengthy?”

 At the risk of sounding redundant, the 80% video will serve two purposes:

 To shorten your sales cycle and produce higher quality sales conversations.

 To allow your prospects to see, hear, and know the sales representative they are going to be working with.

-An easy way to prioritize these questions and answers is to consider what is going to be most helpful for you and for your prospect and if there’s a way to condense your sales cycle.
+An easy way to prioritize these questions and answers is to consider what is going to be most helpful for your prospect to know ahead of time.

 For example, you might end up with four cost-related questions.
-Is it possible that you could address all four in a segment titled “How Much Does It Cost to Work with your Company?”
+Is it possible that you could address all four in a segment titled “How Much Does It Cost to Work with Our Company?”